Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 What causes ulcers on the tongue?

-Tongue ulcer causes include biting the tongue, injuries from dental work, burns from hot foods, eating acidic or spicy foods, and underlying medical conditions like vitamin deficiencies.
+Tongue ulcers can be caused by biting the tongue, dental work injuries, burns from hot foods, eating acidic or spicy foods, and underlying medical conditions like vitamin deficiencies.

 How do you treat a tongue ulcer?